Insurgency threat may dim Mozambique's shine for investors

-A public threat by the ex-rebel Renamo opposition party to paralyse central rail and road links has put the Frelimo government on alert and alarmed diplomats and investors.
+A public threat by the ex-rebel Renamo opposition party to paralyze central rail and road links has put the Frelimo government on alert and alarmed diplomats and investors.

 A slide back into the kind of all-out war that crippled the former Portuguese southern African colony between 1975 and 1992 looks unlikely.